 We may need to determine: What restrictions might there be on the water we are paddling on?
-Where will we access/egress the water on each day?
-What ecological and environmental factors might affect this decision?
+Where will we access/egress the water?
+What environmental factors might affect this decision?
 How would we direct support to us in an emergency situation?
-Can we plan contingencies in case of emergency?
 How can we reduce our impact on the environment and animals around us?
-Where will we be sleeping at night and what extra environmental considerations might this bring?